WSU-cshimizu/ceg4110-group-project-no-grads/deliverables/pop.md

 #### Predicted Architecure

-* How do the components fit together (i.e., predicted architecture)?
-    * Prompt: "We think, based on not touching it yet, we'll do..."
-    * A Legend of Zelda like game, 2D pixel art with combat throughout the journey and a boss at the end.
+We want to create a Legend of Zelda like game, 2D pixel art with combat throughout the journey and a boss at the end.
+We expect that we’ll need to have architecture for pausing, saving, and loading the game, as well as architecture for rendering, collision, the multiple UIs, and audio/visual components.
+These will be the first things to work on.
+After that, we’ll create items and cards for the player to utilize and set each one with a function.
+Then, we’ll create multiple enemies that will wander the game world and spawn in specific locations.
+There will be an AI element to control their movement and strategies.
+Then there’s the 2-phase combat we plan to implement where phase 1 consists of managing inventory and equipment and phase 2 consists of dealing damage to enemies.

 #### Framework